mycroftwilde/Portainer_Templates/README.md

 Configuring Open-Wrt as a Wireless AP for a PfSense Network, with Smart Switch and Vlans.
 See below for link to the resource I've written.

+I've also made some of the commands copyable in the initial setup instructions for a Ubuntu VM, for ease of use.

 ##

 ### [Upcoming Additions and *Potential* Future Roadmap](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents/Future/RM4A)